LCOGT/main_website/README.md

 ## This is not the live LCO website software

-The LCO website now uses a differen Django-based CMS, Wagtail.
-The new repo is call [LCO_global](https://github.com/LCOGT/lco_global)
+The LCO website now uses Wagtail, a Django-based CMS.
+The new repo is called [LCO_global](https://github.com/LCOGT/lco_global)

 # Las Cumbres Observatory Website